codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

   * App-proxy facilitating behind-firewall access to Git
   * Git Source entity that references the`[repo_name]_git-source`

-Once the runtime is successfully installed, it is provisioned on the Kubernetes cluster, and displayed on the Runtimes page.
+Once the runtime is successfully installed, it is provisioned on the Kubernetes cluster, and displayed in the Runtimes page.

 ### What to read next
 [Manage runtimes]({{site.baseurl}}/docs/runtime/monitor-manage-runtimes/)